 The actions Desired outcomes Catalyst project Redevelop the site owned and controlled by Redland City Council at the end of Middle Street; including construction of the first stage of Diversity: delivery of mixed use development containing residential and retail uses. the public plaza.
 Business attraction: provision of positive perceptions on the growth of Toondah Harbour Value for money: delivery with relatively minimal infrastructure investment up front.
 Short term Expand the catalyst project with additional mixed use and residential development, improve the existing GJ Walter Park and facilitate provision of road connections.
 Staged delivery: completion of the land based elements at the northern end of the PDA in Precinct 1.
-Connectivity: deliver a new north south road link connects Middle Street in Precinct 1 to Shore Street East.
-Intensify the PDA heart and development in Precinct 1, including the CSIRO site properties on Middle Street.
-Activity: generation of high rates of development which activates development of key sites in precincts 1 and 2 Staged delivery: development to intensify within the PDA heart whic is more attractive once the catalyst project is complete.
+Intensify development in Precinct 1, including the CSIRO site properties on Middle Street.
+Activity: generation of high rates of development which activates development of key sites in precincts 1 and 2 Staged delivery: development to intensify within the PDA heart which is more attractive once the catalyst project is complete.
 Develop commercial sites and multi-deck car parking in Precinct 1, particularly parking against the harbour on the southern side of Middle Street.
 Business viability: improved viability of commercial development and multi-deck car parking solutions.
-Rationalise the existing commercial vehicle ferry operations and long-term parking arrangements.
-This includes: Safety and convenience: improvements to safety and convenience of movement options through removal of conflicts between vehicle and consolidation and improvement of the existing passenger ferry terminals and bus stops to remove conflicts between vehicle and passenger ferry traffic, buses and pedestrians. passenger ferry traffic, buses and pedestrians Improved ferry services: provision for improved ferry movement through improvements to the swing basin " rationalisation of vehicle ferry queuing and holding areas " establishing an effective swing basin for the vehicle and passenger ferry services " construction of the ferry passenger parking area adjacent to Emmett Drive.
+Rationalise the existing commercial vehicle ferry operations and long- term parking arrangements.
+This includes: Safety and convenience: improvements to safety and convenience of movement options through removal of conflicts between vehicle and consolidation and improvement of the existing passenger ferry terminals and bus stops to remove conflicts between vehicle and passenger ferry traffic, buses and pedestrians. passenger ferry traffic, buses and pedestrians Improved ferry services: provision for improved ferry movement through improvements to the swing basin " rationalisation of vehicle ferry queuing and holding areas establishing an effective swing basin for the vehicle and passenger ferry services construction of the ferry passenger parking area adjacent to Emmett Drive.